A story about four generations

 First shop of Josef Rogel (1st generation) in Bad Reinerz, around 1900, son Josef (2nd generation) far right

-In the middle of the 19th century, Josef Rogel, Peter's great-grandfather, learned the craft of watchmaking in what was then Germany and decided to open a specialist shop for watches and optics in Bad Reinerz, in what is now Poland, in 1880.
+In the mid-19th century, Josef Rogel, Peter Rogel's great-grandfather, learned the craft of watchmaking in what was then Germany and decided in 1880 to open a specialist store for watches and optics in Bad Reinerz, in what is now Poland.

 First shop of Josef Rogel (1st generation) in Zug, around 1910